Tropical Storm Andrea (2013): Florida

-Elsewhere in North America
+Elsewhere

 Along the coast of Alabama, 13 swimmers were rescued due to strong rip currents.
 In Georgia, the storm brought gusty winds to the coast, reaching 32 mph at Fort Pulaski.
 Wind damage was minor, limited to mostly downed trees and power lines in several counties; in Chatham County, a falling tree struck a house.
 Generally light rainfall was reported across much of southern and eastern Georgia, though up to 5.34 in fell near Richmond Hill.
 In Chatham County, a portion of U.S. Route 25 was temporarily closed due to flooding.
 Along the coast of South Carolina, a storm surge of 3.55 ft was observed in Beaufort County.
 A surfer in Horry County went missing and was later presumed to have drowned.
 In several counties along the coast or just inland, trees and power lines were downed.
 Andrea dropped light rainfall in the state, peaking at 4.9 in near Cordova.

 The storm brought significant amounts of rainfall to North Carolina in short periods of time, with a peak amount of 7.41 in near Cameron.
 In Raleigh, 5.14 in of rain fell in 24 hours, which broke the highest daily precipitation record for the city.
 Additionally, this total exceeded the average rainfall amount for the month of June.
 Many streams, creeks, and river overflowed in eastern North Carolina, resulting in numerous street closures in several counties.
 The Crabtree Valley Mall in Raleigh was closed after the parking lots became inundated.
 A number of low-lying and creek-side communities in Apex, Cary, Clayton, Durham, and Raleigh were flooded.
-A tornado was spawned near Varnamtown, where it downed several trees and damaged a large storage building.
+An EF0 tornado was spawned near Varnamtown, where it downed several trees and damaged a large storage building.